 Below you will find actions that you can take at the federal, state, and local level.
 Help make a difference and get involved.
 Your voice does matter, and can make a difference!

 The school meal program is based on, and supposed to be consistent with the US Dietary Guidelines.
-The US Dietary Guidelines for 2020 have not yet been finalized, and you can provide your input for the Dietary Guidelines Committee to consider.
+The US Dietary Guidelines for 2020 have not yet been finalized, but the comment period is now closed.
+To keep up to date with the process, visit this page.
 The US Dietary Guidelines are currently problematic because they are too influenced by the food industry.
 For people of color, who are disproportionately impacted by diet-related diseases, the Guidelines can cause disease, rather than protect from disease, which is the intention of the Dietary Guidelines.
 This is true for whites too, but much more so for people of color.
-In line with our mission, we urge you to make your comments and include the following.
-Please use your own words as comments are much more impactful if they are individual and not copied:
+In line with our mission, we urged our supporters and friends to make comments which include the following (the comment period is now closed):

 - Remove DAIRY as a food group.
 Research shows that milk does not build strong bones.
 Lately, the dairy industry has been promoting milk for protein, and yet protein is not a nutrient of concern and most people get too much protein.
 What’s more, people of color have high rates of lactose intolerance.
 Humans simply have no need for milk past the age of weaning, much less milk from another species—AND FOR OUR GUIDELINES TO BE ENCOURAGING ITS CONSUMPTION BY PEOPLE WHOSE NORMAL BIOLOGY DOES NOT TOLERATE IT IS, FRANKLY, A FORM OF RACIAL BIAS.
 Another common problem is chronic constipation in children from undiagnosed dairy allergies.
 Instead, add a Calcium Group, and encourage greens, beans, and other high calcium plant foods, as well as exercise, for bone strength.
 At the very least, the guidelines should promote the inclusion of non-dairy milks wherever cow’s milk is offered.
 Humans have no more need for cow’s milk than they do for horse milk, since milk is for baby mammals and specifically for the same species.